 The database sheet accompanying the Housing Supply Target Methodology Guidelines, provides projected annual figures for new household demand in each local authority area up to the year 2031.
-For County Monaghan, the housing demand for the period 2020-2031 is 3,668.
-Table 31 of the database sheet accompanying the Housing Supply Target Methodology Guidelines set out in Table 3.2, indicates the number of new houses required between 2020-2031 inclusive, to enable the County to meet the Economic and Social Research Institute (ESRI) NPF new household demand up to 2031.
+For County Monaghan, the housing demand for the Development Plan period is 2,558.
+Table 31 of the database sheet accompanying the Housing Supply Target Methodology Guidelines set out in Table 3.2, indicates the number of new houses required for the Development Plan period, to enable the County to meet the Economic and Social Research Institute (ESRI) NPF new household demand up to 2031.